std::ranges::view, std::ranges::enable_view, std::ranges::

 (3) | (since C++20) |

-variable template is used to indicate whether a range
+enable_view variable template is used to indicate whether a range is a view. /*is-derived-from-view-interface*/<T> is true if and only if T has exactly one public base class

 ranges::view_interface<U>

-has no base classes of type
+for some type U, and T has no base classes of type

 ranges::view_interface<V>

-for any other type V
+for any other type V.

 Users may specialize

-, and false for types which do not.
+enable_view to true for cv-unqualified program-defined types which model view, and false for types which do not.
 Such specializations must be usable in constant expressions and have type const bool

 Semantic requirements

-models view
+T models view only if:

 - move construction of

-has constant time complexity, and - if N copies and/or moves are made from a
+N copies and/or moves are made from a

-object holding M elements, then these N objects have 𝓞(N+M) destruction (which implies that a moved-fromview
+Tobject holding M elements, then these N objects have 𝓞(N+M) destruction (which implies that a moved-fromviewobject has 𝓞(1) - either

 std::copy_constructible<T>